Research Program:

 - Speech & sexuality:

-- How might sexual orientation function as a factor in sociolinguistic analysis, and how might it interact with gender & gender normativity?
+- How might sexual orientation function as a factor in sociophonetic analysis, and how might it interact with gender & gender normativity?

 - Sound change:

-- How does the way marginalized speech communities are positioned, both geographically and ideologically, affect sound change?
+- How does the way speech communities are positioned, both geographically and ideologically, affect how speech sounds pattern synchronically and over time, especially in varieties of a shared language?

 Academic Publications: